D.C.’s electoral votes will all be cast by women — including this Howard University graduate

 In the District hospital where she works, Bardonille manages a team of nurses.
 But she also continues to treat patients, including many covid-19 patients throughout the pandemic.
 She said she went to work every single day for 14 and a half weeks straight, even on days when she was supposed to be off.
 When she comes home, she disrobes at her door and showers before greeting her husband and son — a routine she and her colleagues are now well accustomed to.

 The virus has also reached her in more personal ways, infecting her own team members and relatives, including a close aunt in Florida who was hospitalized twice.
-She stood next to a friend as she watched her father die of the virus in an ICU, and she comforted a close friend who wasn’t able to be with his mother when she died in New York.
+She stood next to a friend as she watched her father die of covid in an ICU, and she comforted a close friend who wasn’t able to be with his mother when she died in New York.

 When she votes next month, Bardonille will not only be representing other nurses and front-line medical workers, but also generations of Black nurses who fought for advancement in their careers.
 She’s a member of Chi Eta Phi Sorority, a professional organization of registered nurses and nursing students that was founded at Freedmen’s Hospital in D.C., at a time when many Black nurses were relegated to segregated hospitals or positions that lacked opportunities for growth.
 It was a time when many chapters of the American Nurses Association did not admit Black nurses, she said.